JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   (e.g., for all tables there is a `"source"` key for source column and the value of metadata for this key is the same).

+In all these operations when metadata is preserved the values in the key-value pairs are not copied (this is relevant in case of mutable values).

 !!! note

     The rules for column level metadata propagation are designed to make